 For servers, ExpressVPN runs all servers in RAM-disk mode, which they call the TrustedServer feature.
 This offers a higher level of security over standard hard drives.

 PIA also provides strong encryption standards, but also allows the user to modify data encryption, authentication, and handshake.
 Below you can see the encryption preferences in the PIA client.

 While the customization may appeal to some users, PIA does not offer stronger encryption or more security over ExpressVPN.
 In fact, one can utilize a lower level of encryption with PIA.

 PIA also does not run all servers in RAM-disk mode.
 ExpressVPN is the winner for this category.

 Security winner: ExpressVPN

 The clear winner of this ExpressVPN vs PIA comparison is ExpressVPN.

 Despite being more expensive, I still think it offers a better value, especially when you consider the overall quality of the applications, excellent reliability, and great speed throughout the VPN server network.

-If you want to give PIA a try, you can also get the discount pricing with the two-year plan.
+If you want to give Private Internet Access a try, you can also get the discount pricing with the two-year plan.

 Perhaps you are still on the fence and want to consider other options.
-If that is the case, be sure to check out the latest test results of the best VPN services for 2019.
+If that is the case, be sure to check out the latest test results of the best VPN services.